AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Change the refresh status of items in the canvas.
 As explained above, items are associated with a number visible in their title bar.

-  The `graph enable` command forces the item to be refreshed automatically every time the debugger stops and the `graph disable` command freezes the item, preventing its display from being changed.
+  The :command:`graph enable` command forces the item to be refreshed automatically every time the debugger stops and :command:`graph disable` freezes the item, preventing its display from being changed.

 *graph undisplay display_num*